Yadira Arroyo: FDNY Medic Killed By Her Own Ambulance In Fatal Carjacking

 The FDNY medic was rushed to Jacobi Medical Center where she was almost immediately pronounced dead.
 Williams was treated for minor injuries sustained during her struggle with the carjacker and released.

-Anis Nagi told the New York Daily News he was the one who flagged down the ambulance to let them know someone had jumped onto the back of the rig.
-Nagi said Arroyo got out of the vehicle to check on the situation and left the door of the vehicle open.
+Anis Nagi, told the New York Daily News he was the one who flagged down the ambulance to let them know someone had jumped onto the back of the rig.
+Nagi said Arroyo got out of the vehicle to check on the situation and left the door of the squad open.

 “He reversed so hard and she was dragged.
 He ran over her and she went under the wheels,” Nagi added.